freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/basic-node-and-express/implement-a-root-level-request-logger-middleware.english.md

 &nbsp;&nbsp;next();<br>
 }
 </blockquote>
-Let’s suppose we mounted this function on a route.
+Let’s suppose you mounted this function on a route.
 When a request matches the route, it displays the string “I’m a middleware…”, then it executes the next function in the stack.
-In this exercise, we are going to build root-level middleware.
-As we have seen in challenge 4, to mount a middleware function at root level, we can use the <code>app.use(&lt;mware-function&gt;)</code> method.
+In this exercise, you are going to build root-level middleware.
+As you have seen in challenge 4, to mount a middleware function at root level, you can use the <code>app.use(&lt;mware-function&gt;)</code> method.
 In this case, the function will be executed for all the requests, but you can also set more specific conditions.
 For example, if you want a function to be executed only for POST requests, you could use <code>app.post(&lt;mware-function&gt;)</code>.
-Analogous methods exist for all the http verbs (GET, DELETE, PUT, …).
+Analogous methods exist for all the HTTP verbs (GET, DELETE, PUT, …).
 </section>

 ## Instructions